ibexa/documentation-user/docs/shop_administration/customer_portal.md

 With it, they can register and create their account in the Customer Portal.

-In the **Invitation** tab, you can find a list of all invitations, registration links and option to re-send invitations if needed.
+In the **Invitation** tab, you can find a list of all invitations, registration links and the option to re-send invitations, if needed.

 ![List of invitations](img/cp_invitations_list_portal.png)